-These potato peel chips are the kind of snack you make when you don’t want to throw good ingredients away.
-The air fryer turns thin peels into something deeply crunchy with barely any work.
-They’re salty, crisp, and perfect for nibbling straight from the bowl.
+These potato peel chips are the kind of snack you make when you don’t want anything going to waste.
+The air fryer turns those thin peels into something super crispy with almost no effort.
+They’re salty, crunchy, and honestly hard to stop eating straight from the bowl.

 Difficulty: Easy